What are the differences between cancers in adults and children?

 Most children with cancer in the United States are treated at a center that is a member of the Children’s Oncology Group (COG).
 All of these centers are associated with a university or children’s hospital.
 As we have learned more about treating childhood cancer, it has become even more important that treatment be given by experts in this area.

 Any time a child or teen is diagnosed with cancer, it affects every family member and nearly every aspect of the family’s life.
-You can read more about coping with all these changes in our document, Children Diagnosed With Cancer: Dealing With Diagnosis.
+You can read more about coping with these changes in our documents on Children Diagnosed With Cancer.